Mienjung97/Books-and-Giggles/README.md

 ### Bugs from Boutique ADO

 **30.10.24**
 Minus quantity button does not work.
-Fix: in JS code, change targeted IDs to target classes -> change "#" to "." to target classes
+Fix: in JS code, change targeted IDs to target classes -> change "#" to "." to target classes -> did not fix the issue:

+**13.11.2024**
+Finally fixed the quantity_input_form JS code with the help of Oisin from tutor support by rewriting all variables

 **11.11.2024**
 Validation errors: